PhD, English, City University of New York Graduate Center, 2015

 Refereed Articles and Book Chapter

-“Amiability, Community, and Poetry: Contesting Cockney Values in a Newly Recovered Work by Elizabeth Kent.”
-Under review at PMLA.
+“New Tales of Botanical Friendship: Contesting Cockney Values in a Newly Recovered Work by Elizabeth Kent.”
+Forthcoming in Studies in Romanticism.

 “Beyond Academic Twitter: Social Media and the Evolution of Scholarly Publication.”
 Hybrid Pedagogy.
 July 2016.

 “Percy Bysshe Shelley and the Ekphrasis of Hair.”
 European Romantic Review 24.2 (April 2013): 231-250.

 “The Child of the City and the Palimpsest at Sea: De Quincey’s Chronological Constraints.”
 Literature Compass 9.10 (Oct.
 2012): 679-693.

 “Ghosts in the House: Margaret Oliphant’s Uncanny Response to Feminist Success.”
 Antifeminism and the Victorian Novel.
 Ed.
 Tamara Wagner.
 Amherst, NY: Cambria Press, 2009.

 Co-Editor and Introduction, with Stephen Klein.
 The Journal of Interactive Technology and Pedagogy 4 (December 2013).

 “This Week in Digital Humanities and Pedagogy: Celebrating Five Years of The Journal of Interactive Technology and Pedagogy.”
 The Journal of Interactive Technology and Pedagogy (July 1, 2015).